jpantunes/awesome-cryptoeconomics/readme.md

 1. [Introduction to Blockchain through Cryptoeconomics](https://medium.com/blockchain-at-berkeley/introduction-to-blockchain-through-cryptoeconomics-part-1-bitcoin-369f245067f9) by Zubin Koticha
 1. [The need for an Incentive scheme in Algorand](https://blockchainatberkeley.blog/the-need-for-an-incentive-scheme-in-algorand-6fe9db45f2a7) by Alexis Guaba, Zubin Koticha
 1. [Cryptoeconomics.study](https://cryptoeconomics.study) -- An free and open source book & course on Cryptoeconomics
+1. [What Is Cryptoeconomics?](https://businesstechguides.co/what-is-cryptoeconomics) - Introduction to basics of cryptoeconomics
 ### Game Theory
 1. [Introduction to Game Theory](https://towardsdatascience.com/introduction-to-game-theory-part-1-1a812d898e84) Part one of a series by Devin Soni
 1. [Schelling Point](https://wisdomofcrowds.blogspot.com.es/2010/02/chapter-five-part-iii.html) Introduction to the concept of Schelling Point